gaoisbest/NLP-Projects/README.md

     - Adversarial learning
     - Reinforcement learning

 #### References
 - [1] [Review](https://zhuanlan.zhihu.com/p/54743941)
 - [2] [Why self-attention?
 A targeted evaluation of neural machine translation architectures](http://aclweb.org/anthology/D18-1458)
 - [3] [ACL 2019 oral](https://zhuanlan.zhihu.com/p/72725518?utm_source=wechat_timeline&utm_medium=social&utm_oi=35938507948032&wechatShare=1&s_r=0&from=timeline&isappinstalled=0)

-### 3. Layer Normalization, batch normalization
-Layer normalization is a normalization method in deep learning that is similar to batch normalization.
-In layer normalization, the statistics are computed across each feature and are independent of other examples.
-The independence between inputs means that each input has a different normalization operation.

 # Awesome public apis
 - [Baidu AI Open Platform](https://ai.baidu.com/)